Ruth Gipps: Professional career

 Ruth Gipps was an accomplished well-rounded musician, as a soloist on both oboe and piano as well as a prolific composer.
+But her early career was affected by discrimination, and because of this opposition, she is thought to have developed a tough personality that many found off-putting, and a fierce determination to prove herself through her work.
 Her repertoire included works such as Arthur Bliss' Piano Concerto and Constant Lambert's The Rio Grande.
 When she was 33 a shoulder injury ended her performance career, and she decided to focus her energies on conducting and composition.
 Gipps claimed to know from a young age that her main interest lay in composing, stating, I had of course known all along that playing the piano was my job; the first concert merely confirmed it.
 But I also knew without a shadow of a doubt, although I had not yet written anything, that I was a composer.
 Not that I wanted to be a composer – that I was one.
 An early success came when Sir Henry Wood conducted her tone poem Knight in Armour at the Last Night of the Proms in 1942.
 Gipps' music is marked by a skilful use of instrumental colour and often shows the influence of Vaughan Williams, rejecting the trends in avant-garde modern music such as serialism and twelve-tone music.
 She considered her orchestral works, her five symphonies in particular, as her greatest works.
 She also produced two substantial piano concertos.
 After the war Gipps turned her attention to chamber music, and in 1956 she won the Cobbett Prize of the Society of Women Musicians for her Clarinet Sonata, Op.
 45. In March 1945, she performed Alexander Glazunov's Piano Concerto No. 1 with the City of Birmingham Orchestra as a piano soloist while also, in the same program, performing in her own Symphony No. 1 on cor anglais under the baton of George Weldon.

-Discrimination

-Gipps' early career was affected by discrimination.
-Because of this supposed opposition, she is thought to have developed a tough personality that many found off-putting, and a fierce determination to prove herself through her work.

-Conducting and orchestral work

 She founded the One Rehearsal Orchestra, later known as the London Repertoire Orchestra in 1955.
 This provided an opportunity for young students and amateurs to become exposed to a wide range of music.
 In 1957, she conducted the Pro Arte Orchestra.
 She later founded the Chanticleer Orchestra in 1961, a professional ensemble which included a work by a living composer in each of its programs, often a premiere performance.
 Among these was the first London performance in September 1972 of the Cello Concerto by Sir Arthur Bliss in which the cellist Julian Lloyd Webber made his professional debut at the Queen Elizabeth Hall.
 Malcolm Arnold wrote his Variations on a Theme of Ruth Gipps specifically for this orchestra.
 In forming her own orchestras, she was able to build a thriving conducting career and circumvent the neglect of her own music by the BBC.